Key takeaways

 Bottom line

 The Canadian business address question for visa applications is really an alignment question.
 IRCC and provincial nominee program officers don't visit addresses — they read documents, and they look for the same Canadian street address to appear on the corporate registry, the CRA Business Number file, the bank statements, and the business plan.
-A virtual address from a licensed commercial provider satisfies that alignment for the SUV, C11, and PNP entrepreneur streams when it's used consistently from day one.
+A virtual address from a commercial provider satisfies that alignment for the SUV, C11, and PNP entrepreneur streams when it's used consistently from day one.

 Reserve a Toronto or Vancouver address, use it as the registered office when you incorporate, list it on the BN file, open the bank account at the same address, and the visa application file reads coherent before any officer opens it.